Note from author:

 Not at all.
 Soap nuts work – and work well.
 It’s common to see many searches for this, but those are only searches for folks are wondering – nothing more.
 It’s to be expected, which goes right back to the “too good to be true” question above.
 I have yet to find even one article that discredits the benefits soap nuts offer.
 An occasional negative review doesn’t discredit anything, nor make them a “scam” in any way.
 Some folks won’t even like them, and will prefer commercial chemical products.
 So be it.
 That’s normal.
 Soap nuts have won numerous awards in the “green” products arena, and have been recognized as highly effective by journalists and writers around the globe.
 NaturOli has won TWO coveted international Green Dot Awards.
 One for their work with soap nuts and saponin, plus one for their EXTREME 18X formulation (a saponin liquid concentrate).
 A Green Dot Award’s press release went as far as stating (and I quote), “NaturOli’s green detergents and cleaners’ use of saponin, which is derived from soap nuts, is possibly the most significant green innovation in history for everyday household cleaning needs.” – I think that about covers the scam possibility… Just recently (2012) they were even selected by the LA Times as one of the “Top 4″ grey-water safe detergents – plus ranked as THE most affordable.
 Soap nuts have more than enough strong credentials to remove them from any scam list.

-With that question answered allow me to drill a bit deeper:
+Now, with that question answered allow me to drill a little bit deeper into this:

 Are soap nuts safe for those with sensitive skin or problem skin conditions?